InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

     }

--   The `"timestamp"` in the `"message_body"` is the date/time and timezone string representation of the time the message was created (in the merchant or AS).
+-   The `"timestamp"` in the `"message_body"` is the date/time and timezone string representation of the time the message was created (in the Merchant or AS).
     Every message will contain a timestamp value.

 -   The `"ess_timestamp"` is a RabbitMQ-generated numerical value. it is not necessarily the same as the message `"timestamp"`.
+    It is a measurement of milliseconds since the universal time epoch (1 Jan, 1970).

--   The `"ess_ordinal"` is a unique increasing value that represents the position of the message in the underlying RabbitMQ stream in which is held.
+-   The `"ess_ordinal"` is a unique increasing value that represents the position of the message in the underlying RabbitMQ stream in which is held with the first message in the stream having an offset of `1`.

 To distinguish between "old" and "new" messages you should use either the `"ess_ordinal"` or `"ess_timestamp"`, they are guaranteed monotonic.